 How does the decision in the Roe v.
 Ecolab, Inc. case affect this case?

 If you were a member of the class in the Roe v.
-Ecolab, Inc. case (Ventura County Superior Court case number CIV233936) and you continued working in the same position after August 11, 2008, then you likely would be affected by this case.
+Ecolab, Inc. case (California County Superior Court case number CIV233936) and you continued working in the same position after August 11, 2008, then you likely would be affected by this case.
 Similarly, if you were a Senior Pest Elimination Service Specialist and/or Pest Elimination Service Specialist working in California at any point from August 11, 2008 through the present, then this case could affect you.